DataComp-LM: In search of the next generation of training sets for language models

 \section{Account of compute costs}

 We note the compute cost of training runs for each competition scale in \Cref{tab:models}.
-In total, we estimate that our runs for \dclm sum up to approximately 1M H100 hours.
-Our precise estimate from our experimental test bed is 772K H100 hours for training, but this is likely an underestimate due to additional compute that was not tracked, such as due to training failures.
+In total, we estimate that our runs for \dclm sum up to approximately 1.2M H100 hours.
+Our precise estimate from our experimental test bed is 859K H100 hours for training, but this is likely an underestimate due to additional compute that was not tracked, such as due to training failures.
 Of the 859K H100 hours, we spent 1,700 on 411M parameter models, 140,000 on 1B models, 4,800 on 3B models, and 713,216 hours on 7B models.